BirdDrozd/mesto/README.md

 **JS**
 * Implemented opening of PopUp when you click "Edit", "Add" and click on the card.
 Closing by clicking on the cross in the upper right corner.
 * Form fields are filled with the values that are displayed on the page.
-* Added possibility to edit name and information about yourself.
-* Added possibility to give a nickname.
-* Added ability to remove cards.
-* Added ability to open cards in full screen.
-* Added form validation.
-* Added ability to close the popup by overlay and Esc
+* Added ability to like; delete cards; open full screen cards; form validation; close popup by overlay and Esc.
+* Code refactoring, in OOP format, created Card and FormValidator files and classes.

 ## View project
 **Site**